 Final Exam (100 points) -- This comprehensive essay exam will give you a chance to write about what you learned this term and how you can apply it in business settings moving forward.
-Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor before our last class during Finals Week.
+Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor during Finals Week.

-Participation (50 points) -- You should show up live via Zoom for each class ready to discuss the assigned readings or other activities and be prepared to participate.
+Participation (50 points) -- You should show upfor each class ready to discuss the assigned readings or other activities and be prepared to participate.
 The Participation score each week of the term is worth 5 points.
 Students start the term with 50 points and lose up to 5 points each week when they don't do one or more of the Participation activities.
 Students will have two or more activities that they will need to complete by the end of each week.
 And unlike some other assignments, these cannot be made up after the due date.
-These activities can be completed even if students happen to miss class or watch the recorded class sessions later in the week.
+These activities often can be completed even if students happen to miss class.

 Portfolio (50 points - Cover Letter and online LinkedIn profile) -- One of the things that we will work on during the term is marketing you!
 Your Portfolio will consist of your online resume at LinkedIn.com and a Cover Letter.
-We will craft cover letters that will not only get the attention of your audience but also impress your boss or a potential employer.
+We will craft cover letters that will not only get the attention of your audience but also impress your boss or a potential new employer.